qmacro/qmacro.github.io/_posts/2021-04-24-github-actions-workflow-browser.markdown

 > I did a 10 minute video on process substitution on Hands-on SAP Dev, in case you're interested: [Ep.39 - Looking at process substitution](https://www.youtube.com/watch?v=JF4lGw4Itpk&list=PL6RpkC85SLQAIntm7MkNk78ysDm3Ua8t0&index=41).

-I'll dig into the `workflows` function shortly, but for now, we need to know what it outputs, to understand better what we do that output, i.e. what we do downstream from `cat` in the pipeline.
+I'll dig into the `workflows` function shortly, but for now, we need to know what it outputs, to understand better what we do with that output, i.e. what we do downstream from `cat` in the pipeline.

 The output from `workflows` are records representing workflow definitions, in the form of lines with tab-separated fields, like this: